markrebec/vagabund/README.md

 Vagabund
 ========

-Vagrant plugin for Forth Rail environments.
-Provides automatic config management, git operations and the ability to checkout Forth Rail projects and manage services.
+Vagrant plugin providing automatic config management, git operations and the ability to checkout projects and manage services.
+Adds custom provisioners for "squatting" a machine by temporarily copying config files like your vim and git configs, and "settling" a machine by provisioning a user account, easily installing packages of all types and automatically checking out any projects you plan to work on.
+There is also the "boxer" component, which makes it easier to package and release custom boxes for different providers.

-## NOTE

-This is about a year old, was extracted from a since-dead codebase, and is probably outdated.
-I'm working on resurrecting this and releasing it as an open source plugin.
-You'll probably see references to "Forth Rail" all over the place until I rewrite the documentation.

 ## Usage